 define('AUTOSAVE_INTERVAL', 300); // seconds define('WP_POST_REVISIONS', 3);

 The above code will save only three revisions.
 If you don’t set a limit you might end up with a lot of revisions over time.
-See this pic below on a client I was recently working with.
-They had 129 revisions on one page.
-The client has about 600 pages… if you do the math that could be an additional 77,400 entries in your database.
+See this picture below from a client’s site I was working on.
+They had 239 revisions on just one page.
+The client has about 600 pages.
+If you do the math that could be an additional 143,400 entries in your database.